As a guy that loves sports, I consider myself more than blessed to have 3 boys that are starting to love sports just as much (if not more) than me.

 Most people only do this when they’re facing the threat of a job loss.
 But updating your resume is one of those activities that’s always best done when everything is calm.

-It enables you to make a realistic assessment of your situation, skills, abilities and goals, and in a way you can’t when your financial survival is threatened.
+It enables you to make a realistic assessment of your situation, skills, abilities, and goals in a way you can’t when your financial survival is threatened.

 26. Volunteer – There Are Opportunities All Around You

-There’s a Bible verse that addresses this – “The harvest is plentiful but the workers are few.” – Matthew 9:37.
+There’s a Bible verse that addresses this – “The harvest is plentiful, but the workers are few.” – Matthew 9:37.
 So it is when it comes to volunteer work.
-There are opportunities to serve all around us – in the community, in churches and synagogues and even hospitals.
-A money free weekend is the perfect time to step up.
+There are opportunities to serve all around us – in the community, in churches and synagogues, and even in hospitals.
+A money-free weekend is the perfect time to step up.